Act for the Government and Protection of Indians: California gold rush

-The First California Constitution
+First California Constitution

 In 1849, the first constitution of California was created by the delegates of the California Constitutional Convention.
-There was debate over whether those considered Native to California should have the right to vote.
-A minority cited the Declaration of Independence and taxation without representation as reason to allow it, though ultimately the majority won, and those considered Native to the area of California were not allowed to vote.
+There was debate over whether those considered native to California should have the right to vote.
+A minority cited the Declaration of Independence and taxation without representation as reason to allow it, though ultimately the majority won, and those considered native to the area of California were not allowed to vote.

 On April 22, 1850, the first California Legislature passed An Act for the Government and Protection of Indians, initially introduced as An Act relative to the protection, punishment, and government of Indians by Senator Chamberlin.

 Provisions of the Act

 The Act in essence facilitated the removal of Indigenous groups native to present-day California, and separated a generation of children and adults from their native culture, families, and languages.
-Additionally, it indentured Indigenous members to White people in the area.
+Additionally, it indentured Indigenous members to white people in the area.

 The provisions of this act of important note are as follows: